 (Robert Burns, 1785)

-Sent from Hell to invade our home
+Rats were sent from Hell to invade our home

-But the problem is that mice and rats, just like mosquitoes, can bring disease into the home.
+The problem is that mice and rats, just like mosquitoes, can bring disease into the home.
 This harsh fact must be faced – when rats and mice get into your house or apartment, they are no longer cute, they are vermin.

 Hard science backs up our gentler instincts.
 Researchers have found the nervous systems of rats and mice have much in common with those of humans, as do their behavioural traits.

-They contaminate food, gnawing their way through any packaging which gets in their way.
+Rats (and mice) contaminate food, gnawing their way through any packaging which gets in their way.
 This can cause all sorts of diseases, including:

 Leptospirosis: the urine of rats and mice transmits bacteria which cause this disease.
 Symptoms range from a mild headache, to fever and aching muscles, or even bleeding lungs and brain inflammation.
 There are several cases of leptospirosis each year in Western Australia – this is not something you want to play Russian roulette with.

-Salmonellosis: a major cause of food poisoning. in addition to fever, this can result in vomiting, stomach cramps and diarrhoea.
+Salmonellosis: a major cause of food poisoning.
+In addition to fever, this can result in vomiting, stomach cramps and diarrhoea.
 Severe cases of salmonella cause dehydration and require hospital treatment.